Is It Safe?

 That’s when the AI queued me up.
 Turns out I would be playing the role of “Student A.”

-Many scenarios highlighted right on the homepage lean heavily into romantic tension or a “50 Shades of Grey” style dynamic — including one with a peasant woman that the user-created scenario suggested needed to be “taught a lesson.”
+Many scenarios highlighted on the homepage lean heavily into romantic tension and suggestive interactions.
+For example, one user-created scenario featured a peasant woman who “needed to be taught a lesson” by her “lord.”

-While these suggested prompts never outright crossed serious lines, they always seemed determined to tiptoe right up to them — often leading to a “You know what I mean…” type of wink wink, nudge nudge situation.
+While these suggested prompts never outright crossed the line, they always seemed determined to tiptoe right up to it — often leading to a “You know what I mean…” type of wink wink, nudge nudge situation.

 Even in the best of scenarios, the unpredictable nature of AI-generated conversations makes moderation difficult, as AI can unintentionally create inappropriate material.
 Generative AI’s complexity makes moderation extremely challenging.